 over the server running the application.

-which has the particularity of being vulnerable by design (vbd),
+which has the particularity of being vulnerable by design (

-can learn how to find and exploit vulnerabilities.
+can also learn how to find and exploit vulnerabilities.

 This conference was held in the Information Security Workshop

-The talk can be given in Medellín, with a minimum audience of 10 assistants.
+The talk can be given in Medellín with a minimum audience of

-For other cities in Colombia, Central America, Ecuador and Perú
+For other cities in Colombia and Latin America,

 This conference is suitable for people with basic or low technical knowledge.